ParkYoungWoong/imazip/README.md

 ## filter

-Imazip is using [ImageFilters](https://github.com/arahaya/ImageFilters.js) for image filters.
+Imazip is using [ImageFilters](https://github.com/arahaya/ImageFilters.js) for image filters.<br/>
-Thanks to it, you can provide various filters.
+Thanks to it, you can provide various filters.<br/>
 Just add the `name` of the filter you want and the `options`!

 - Type: `Object`,